jeffreykegler/old_kollos/notes/misc/leo2.md

 As you point out, this would have implications for the kind of data structure you need to use.

-Marpa's solution is easy -- add Leo items eagerly, That way they only need to be added to the one Earley set at a time.
+Marpa's solution is easy -- add Leo items eagerly.
+That way they only need to be added to the one Earley set at a time.
-Leo's lazy implementation is *not*, as you suggest, quadratic in time, but linear, and
-Leo's 1991 paper
-shows this,
-though how Leo shows this
-can be hard to see if you're not familiar with the literature.
-Leo's paper skips most of the details, and simply refers to Earley's complexity proofs.
-Math papers usually do not
-repeat arguments already available in standard textbooks or in papers familiar to the people who know the field.

-In an eager implementation, whenever you might eventually want a Leo item in an Earley set, you add it.
+In an eager implementation, whenever you might eventually want a Leo item in an Earley set, you add it right away.
 Marpa,
 once it finishes each Earley set, creates an index to it by postdot symbol,